AndyLau223/Web-basis/README.md

 https://andy223.netlify.app/index.html

-# run it on your machine
+# Run it on your local machine
 Leverage Visual Studio 'Open with Live Server', then you will see it through your broswer.
 No need to set up anything.